sap-tutorials/Tutorials/tutorials/odata-dd-2-resources/odata-dd-2-resources.md

 ## Intro

 There are myriad resources on the Web about OData.
 After all, it's a standard that's been around since 2007.
-There are a few key resources that are important to know about, and in this tutorial, you'll find out about them.
+There are some key resources that are important to know about, and in this tutorial, you'll find out about them and become more comfortable navigating them.

 ---